Why Study Mechanical Engineering?

 In the PHEN Hub—a shared hangout, lab, lecture hall, and faculty office—students are part of a vibrant community.
 In this modern collaborative environment, relationships flourish between expert and student, ideas form into concrete outcomes, and hard work develops into sought-after marketable skills.

 Working as a Mechanical Engineer: Inherently Urban

 Mechanical engineers inherently engage urban issues.
-As a city-centered university, students benefit from the direct proximity to major organizations and a diverse urban workforce, both of which appeal to and call for mechanical engineers.
+As a city-centered university, North Park offers students direct proximity to major organizations and a diverse urban workforce, both of which appeal to and call for mechanical engineers.

 Internship, Network, and Tangible Skills

 Students have access to a well-cultivated network of relationships between the engineering department and Chicago businesses.
 Graduates are ready to:

 - Embrace professional and ethical responsibility

 - Understand the impact of engineering solutions in a global, economic, environmental, and societal context